 Reproductive System Explained

-Well, a hen’s reproductive system consists of an ovary and an oviduct.
-The ovary contains undeveloped egg yolks (the number of yolks (or ovum) that are contained here are the total number of eggs the chicken will lay in her life) that are released into the oviduct as each yolk develops, usually about an hour after the previous egg was laid.
-However, in young pullets and some heavy breed hens, two yolks are sometimes released within a couple of hours, and these become double-yolked eggs.
+A hen’s reproductive system consists of an ovary and an oviduct.
+The ovary contains undeveloped egg yolks.
+The number of yolks (or ovum) that are contained here are the total number of eggs that the chicken can lay in her life.
+These are released into the oviduct as each yolk develops.
+This usually occurs about an hour after the previous egg was laid.
+However, in young pullets and some heavy breed hens, two yolks are sometimes released within a couple of hours.
+These become double-yolked eggs.

-Double-yolked eggs are safe to eat (yes, I’ve been asked this), and are typically longer and larger than a single-yolked egg.
-The darker brown egg in the photo is actually a jumbo-sized (2 ½ oz.) egg, whereas the lighter brown eggs are 3 1/8 oz. and 3 ¼ oz.; and were both double-yolkers.
+Double-yolked eggs are safe to eat, and are usually longer and larger than a single-yolked egg.
+The smaller, darker brown egg in the photo is actually a jumbo-sized (2 ½ oz.) egg, whereas the lighter brown eggs are 3 1/8 oz. and 3 ¼ oz.; and were both double-yolkers.